nathan-i-martin/websocket-provider/README.md

 Ping the connection.
 - *throws* - An error if you try to ping the connection while it's closed.
 ### `.close()`
 Close the connection.
 If you have `.shouldReconnect()` set to `true` this connection will reopen immediately after closing.
-If you want to permanently close the connection, use .`kill()` instead.
+If you want to permanently close the connection, use `.kill()` instead.
 ### `.kill()`
 Kill the connection.
 The only difference between this and `.close()` is that if `.shouldReconnect()` is set to `true` this will force it to close until it is reopened with `.connect()`.